micropython/micropython/docs/library/ssl.rst

    - *cadata* is a bytes object containing the CA certificate chain (in DER format) that will validate the peer's certificate.
 Currently only a single DER-encoded certificate is supported.

+   - *session* allows a client socket to reuse a session by passing a SSLSession object previously retrieved from the ``session`` property of a wrapped-socket object.

    Depending on the underlying module implementation in a particular :term:`MicroPython port`, some or all keyword arguments above may be not supported.